TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 },
 \endcode

 Then rebuild the boardconfig and SBL using the steps mentioned in \ref BOARCFG_GEN .
+Flash the newly built SBL.

 \attention
 A GPIO bank interrupt can be routed to only one core at a time.
 For example if a gpio interrupt is routed to A53 core, the same cannot be routed to other cores (C75/R5).